 - If you are short on time you can cook the spaghetti squash in advance to but back on the prep time.

 Tips for Cooking the Spaghetti Squash

 - If the squash is too hard to cut through, pierce it with a fork or knife a couple of times and pop it in the microwave for a couple of minutes.

-- Don't bake the squash past 30 minutes or else it will get mushy in the casserole.
+- Don't bake the squash for more than 30 minutes or else it will get mushy in the casserole.
 Keep in mind that the bake time also varies depending on the size of your squash.